Skip to Content

 Environment Variable Overrides

 Every config value can be overridden with an environment variable.
-The pattern is:
+The prefix is always GOFASTA_, followed by the section and key in uppercase, joined with underscores:

 Config PathEnvironment Variable